-- (i) Inform all businesses and residents about the nature and duration of any work well in advance so that they can make necessary preparations; - (ii) Do not block any access; leave spaces for access between barricades/mounds of excavated soil and other stored materials and machinery, and providing footbridges so that people can crossover open trenches - (iii) Barricade the construction area and regulate movement of people and vehicles in the vicinity, and maintain the surroundings safely with proper direction boards, lighting and security personnel people should feel safe to move around - (iv) Control dust generation - (v) Immediately consolidate the backfilled soil and restore the road surface; this will also avoid any business loss due to dust and access inconvenience of construction work. - (vi) Employee best construction practices, speed up construction work with better equipment, increase workforce, etc., in the areas with predominantly commercial, and with sensitive features like hospitals, and schools; - (vii) Consult businesses and institutions regarding operating hours and factoring this in work schedules; and - (viii) Provide sign boards for pedestrians to inform nature and duration of construction works and contact numbers for concerns/complaints.

-108. Socio-Economic - Employment.
-Manpower will be required during the 24-months construction stage.
+- (ii) Do not block any access; leave spaces for access between barricades/mounds of excavated soil and other stored materials and machinery, and providing footbridges so that people can crossover open trenches - (iii) Barricade the construction area and regulate movement of people and vehicles in the vicinity, and maintain the surroundings safely with proper direction boards, lighting and security personnel people should feel safe to move around - (iv) Control dust generation - (v) Immediately consolidate the backfilled soil and restore the road surface; this is also avoid any business loss due to dust and access inconvenience of construction work. - (vi) Employee best construction practices, speed up construction work with better equipment, increase workforce, etc., in the areas with predominantly commercial, and with sensitive features like hospitals, and schools; - (vii) Consult businesses and institutions regarding operating hours and factoring this in work schedules; - (viii) Provide sign boards for pedestrians to inform nature and duration of construction works and contact numbers for concerns/complaints.
+And - (ix) Manpower are required during the 24-months construction stage.
 This can result in generation of temporary employment and increase in local revenue.
 Thus potential impact is positive and long-term.
-The construction contractor will be required to employ local labour force as far as possible.

-109. Occupational Health and Safety.
-Workers need to be mindful of the occupational hazards which can arise from working in confined areas such as trenches, working at heights, near the heavy equipment operating areas etc.,.
+The construction contractor is required to employ local labour force as far as possible. - 112.
+Occupational Health and Safety.
+Workers need to be mindful of the occupational hazards which can arise from working in confined areas such as trenches, working at heights, near the heavy equipment operating areas, controlled blasting etc.,.
 Potential impacts are negative and long-term but reversible by mitigation measures.
-The construction contractor will be required to:

-- (i) Follow all national, state and local labour laws (indicative list is in Appendix-2); - (ii) Develop and implement site-specific occupational health and safety (OHS) Plan which shall include measures such as: (a) safe and documented construction procedures to be followed for all site activities; (b) ensuring all workers are provided with and use personal protective equipment; (c) OHS Training for all site personnel, (d) excluding public from the work sites; and (e) documentation of workrelated accidents.11 Follow International Standards such as the World Bank Group's Environment, Health and Safety Guidelines.12
+The construction contractor is required to: - (i) Follow all national, state and local labour laws (indicative list is inAppendix-2); - (ii) Develop and implement site-specific occupational health and safety (OHS) Plan which shall include measures such as: (a) safe and documented construction procedures to be followed for all site activities including controlled blasting; (b) ensuring all workers are provided with and use personal protective equipment; (c) OHS Training for all site personnel, (d) excluding public from the work sites; and (e) documentation of work-related accidents.
+Follow International Standards such as the World Bank Group's Environment, Health and Safety Guidelines.
+Also, the impact on workers arising of works being carried out by other agencies outside / beside the project sites should be considered while developing the OHS Plan.
+For eg., the bio-mining of the solid waste being carried out by GCC at the site outside and adjacent to the Madipakkam WDS site should be covered in the OHS Plan.